Professor Inga Winkler and human rights students attend a visit to the United Nations.

 One of these seven courses must be a seminar course.

-Please see the undergraduate course list for the current list of courses that fulfill the concentration requirements.
+Please see the undergraduate course list for the current list of courses that fulfill the concentration requirements, and any stipulations.

 Guidelines for all Human Rights Concentrators